How to buy Juniper Networks (JNPR) shares in Australia

-Juniper Networks, Inc (JNPR) is a leading communication equipment business with stocks listed in the US.
-It opened the day at US$28.92 after a previous close of US$28.93.
-During the day the price has varied from a low of USD28.59 to a high of USD29.075.
-The latest price was USD28.7 (25 minute delay).
+Juniper Networks Inc (JNPR) is a leading communication equipment business with stocks listed in the US.
+It opened the day at US$28.37 after a previous close of US$28.45.
+During the day the price has varied from a low of USD28.22 to a high of USD28.725.
+The latest price was USD28.6 (25 minute delay).
 Juniper Networks is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Juniper Networks

 - Search for Juniper Networks.
 Find the share by name or ticker symbol: JNPR.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Juniper Networks.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?